nigelkelly/nigelkelly.github.io/dropbox-data-store-tutorial.md

 For this tutorial I had actually wanted to develop a simple app which would allow me to collect email addresses of subscribers for my blog.
 I quickly concluded this was not very easy to do with the Data Store API, at least not in a transparent way.
 At the moment I feel the Data Store API is missing some crucial elements that developers require:

+* Dropbox always has been about multi device sync for a single user's files.
+Dropbox does this better than anyone.
+The concept has now been expanded from files to databases.
+Unfortunately it does not work.
-* There is no concept of a central database repository where a developer can drill all data that flows through his app or even create reports from that data.
+* Dropbox has no concept of a central database repository where a developer can drill through all user data that flows through his app or even create reports from that data.
+This is the normal way most people think of a database and Dropbox does not see databases like the rest of us.
 When you do the tutorial below you will see that the developer can only see the data associated with his personal Dropbox account.
 He cannot see data in other user accounts.
-He can probably build this database elsewhere via the API but that sounds like alot of work that you get out of the box with Firebase and PouchDB.
+Each user database is a disconnected silo.
 * Because there is no concept of a central database repository for your app, users cannot communicate via the API like they can with the Firebase or PouchDB APIs.
-Users seem to exist in isolation.
+Users exist in isolation and are not aware of each other.
 So in the task tutorial presented below there would be no simple way to share your tasks with another person on your team.
 * Your apps need to approved by Dropbox.
-This is red tape I will not get with Firebase or PouchDB.
+This is red tape I do not need.
 * You need to run a local web server.
 With Firebase you can open index.hmtl from the file system directly and it just starts syncing.
 One less moving part if you just want to do a quick demo.
 * These weaknesses of course have a flip side.
 Users of the app can be safe in the knowledge that developers cannot easily look at their data.
 For example if I was to build a multi user task manager in Firebase I could see every user task very easily.
 With this Dropbox API developers cannot do this easily.

 ### The Tutorial - A very simple task manager

 The tutorial is very heavily based on the existing Dropbox javascript tutorial.
-This tutorial is useful because it clearly spells out how to get things working.
+This tutorial you are reading is useful because it clearly spells out how to get things working.
 The Dropbox tutorial leaves a bit of guesswork for dummies like me to work out.
 So you may find this tutorial a bit easier.

 You need a Dropbox App key to use the Datastore API.
 So the first thing to do is to register yourself up as a Dropbox developer at https://www.dropbox.com/developers and then setup a new app.